mrpbennett/TIL/python/flask/using_render_kw.md

 # Using `render_kw` to add attributes into form fields

-When you're forms fields look like this when using Flask-WTF.
+When you're forms fields they look like this when using Flask-WTF.

 ```html
 {{ form.email(class="form-control is-invalid") }}